-As an experienced Pomeranian owner, groomer, handler and breeder with over 45 years’ experience, I want to share with all Pomeranian lovers, my top Pomeranian hair care tips.
+As an experienced Pomeranian owner, groomer, handler, and breeder with over 48 years of experience, I want to share my top Pomeranian hair care tips with all Pomeranian lovers.

 Pomeranian Coat Care Tip Number 1